 Use a dedicated DNS service

 There are quite a few out there.
 Most of the time they cost money if you want them to be fully-featured (some have free options with limitations in place).
 If you look around, you’ll find some that serve the DNS requests from multiple locations around the world which can help for a speedy experience for viewers.
 They’ll usually provide a large number of DNS servers also which really decreases the chance of downtime.
-Of course, this isn’t a customer-friendly option, but since these companies specialize in DNS serving, there’s the potential for the fastest, most reliable DNS you’ll find (outside of an expensive self-hosting solution).
+There’s the potential for the fastest, most reliable DNS you’ll find (outside of an expensive self-hosting solution).

 So what’s the best option?

 If you’re hosting customers, you’ll probably want your own DNS servers, spread across multiple machines, with a control panel that integrates those servers well.
 Let’s face it, dns1.yourwebsitename.com looks more professional than other options, and it makes it much easier for the customer to simply point their domains there.
 However, some DNS providers offer “vanity” DNS names, which allow you to use their DNS servers but keep a dns1.yourwebsitename.com style, so that may remain an option.

 If you’re hosting your own small or medium-sized sites, you’ll probably want to go with DNS provided by either your domain provider or your VPS host.
 This will take a little work off your VPS, and you won’t have to worry about patching any DNS exploits.
 Chance are, your VPS will be down more often than their DNS servers (unless you never restart and nobody else manages to crash the VPS), although you may want to do a little searching beforehand on your specific VPS host or domain provider to see if they’ve had downtime on their DNS in the past and how long it lasted.
 The big plus here is that it’s typically free to use those DNS servers.